merivale/victor/src/Theory/Long/README.md

 First, however, some more general remarks are called for.
 I have already advertised that there is no future tense in my model of English, and that sentences like `"He will see her next week"` encode present tensed messages, messages affirming the present satisfaction of an elaborate condition which, in turn, concerns the later satisfaction of its underlying condition.
 This, indeed, is the way of the `PREORDAINED` elaboration quite generally.
 We have already seen as much in the case of conservative `PREORDAINED` messages (discussed in the first layer of [Short Elaborations](https://github.com/victor/merivale/tree/master/src/Theory/Short)); the following sections will argue the same in the case of primary and secondary `PREORDAINED` messages.
 To make way for this account, I will start by (very briefly) calling into question the popular alternative view: that `"will"` is a marker of the future tense.

-On this "future tense" hypothesis, as I will call it, the natural interpretations of the following three sentences differ only in the time of the condition's satisfaction by the object:
+On this "future tense" hypothesis, as I will call it, the natural interpretations of the following three sentences differ only in the time of the condition’s satisfaction by the object:

 ```elm
 "It will be sunny in Paris tomorrow."